Calculator

 Estimate realistic billable hours after admin, sales, meetings, sick time, holidays, vacation, and the general capacity drag of running a solo business.

 Hours worked and hours billable are not the same thing.
 Admin, sales, email, proposals, revisions, context switching, and client management are real work even when nobody pays for them directly.
 This calculator makes that gap visible before the rest of your pricing stack starts lying.
+Use this before setting your rate.

 What this includes